 Finally, once you know the cause of the problem, you can choose the right treatment for your dog.
 Many times, an official diagnosis from a vet is the best way to go.
 But, you can start looking for signs at home to get a head start on making your dog feel better.

 Dogs don’t have footwear to protect their feet.
-So, it can be easy for them to step on something sharp enough to poke through their pads.
+They have paw pads instead.
+The paw pad is made from layers of skin which cover fatty tissue.
+The paw pad can get tough from callousing, but it is not puncture proof.
+So, it can be easy for a dog to step on something sharp enough to poke through their paw pads or into the flesh between their toes.
 If they’re playing or get into a fight with another dog, a bite can also puncture their paw and cause it to bleed.

-If your dog’s paw does start to bleed and become red and swollen, they could be at risk for infection.
+If your dog’s paw does start to bleed and becomes red and swollen, it could be at risk for infection.
 The infection could come from the object itself if it were dirty.
 Or, it could come from the exposed wound meeting bacteria on the ground.

 Any kind of open wound is serious and should be treated immediately.
 But, it can be an even bigger ordeal when it’s on the foot, and your dog can’t cover it up.
 It’s vital to know what caused the puncture wound.
 If it was a nail, for example, your dog might need to get a tetanus shot.